Remembering victims of gender-based violence

 “I call on Albertans to stand together to end all forms of violence against women and girls to help prevent a tragedy like l’École Polytechnique de Montréal from ever happening again.”

 - Call 911 if you or someone you know is in immediate danger.

-- Call the Family Violence Info Line at 310-1818 if you suspect that someone is experiencing family violence.
+- Call the Family Violence Info Line at 310-1818 for 24-hour advice and support if you suspect that someone is experiencing family violence.

 - There are 12 sexual assault centres across Alberta that provide counselling and crisis support, as well as 24-hour support and information lines: